 Abstracts will be scored based on the following scale:

 In the final rankings, mean score and standard deviation are calculated, and the reviewers' scores will be anonymous.
 Abstract acceptance is based upon abstract quality, the potential significance of the observations, and the rigor with which the scientific methods were applied.
 Further, the Program Organizing Committee considers thematic balance in determining abstract assignments.

 Compliance with all stated conditions including adherence to the deadline is required.
 Acknowledgement of receipt of completed abstracts will be sent via email upon submission.

 The Program Organizing Committee reserves the right to determine acceptance of an abstract and the right to determine the presentation form.
-The conference secretariat will notify abstract submission authors of acceptance and form of presentation on 6 July 2018.
+The conference secretariat will notify late breaker abstract submission authors of acceptance and form of presentation on 12 September 2018.

 The presenting author should be prepared to answer substantive questions about all aspects of the data.
 If a change in the presenters’ ability to participate occurs, the presenter is asked to contact the conference secretariat immediately at HIVR4P2018-Speakers@icsevents.com.

 Accepted abstracts will be included in the HIVR4P electronic and printed conference materials and as an open access online supplement in a scientific journal.
 More information will be made available soon.